Use Aurora HDR for free for 14 days.

 Although some customers have complained about the shock mount not being good enough, this drone’s frame is strong and solid.
 Overall, the medium-sized F100 and its easy-to-find replacement parts are affordable.
 It’s the ideal choice for more experienced beginners.

-If you don’t really have much of a budget and don’t care much to learn how to fly a drone, consider getting the DJI Spark.
+If you don’t really have much of a budget and don’t care much to learn how to fly a drone, consider getting the DJI Mavic Mini.
 This drone comes with a built-in camera and boasts a flight time of 15 minutes and a range of 2,000 meters.
 Some of its other features include impressive obstacle avoidance and an advanced gesture mode.
 Thanks to the automated flight modes, there’s not really a lot you have to worry about other than taking awesome pictures and videos.

 This model isn’t as complicated as the Mavic 2 that boasts countless features and settings.
 Though what makes it so great is that it has a sleek design that beginners will really like.
 Compared to other top-end drones, it doesn’t offer as many features, but it does offer a flight time of 27 minutes and 4,000-meter range.
 Also, you’ll love the capabilities of its built-in high-definition camera with Cinema 4K support.
 The camera is so impressive that you could even use it for professional photography.